 The Contractor shall fulfill the roles and responsibilities for routine activities associated with the Authority Having Jurisdiction (AHJ) for matters involving fire protection.
 The contractor shall fulfill roles and responsibilities for routine activities associated with the Building Code Official as defined by the International Building Code (IBC) for matters involving fire protection.
 The Contractor shall fulfill roles and responsibilities of "owner" or other equivalent term, in the application of DOE technical standards of industry codes and standards.
-Routine activities include (a) the issuance of permits; (b) the review and approval of construction documents and shop drawings (new construction, modification, or renovation); (c) the acceptance of fire protection equipment, materials, installation, and operational procedures (fire system inspection and testing); and (d) the interpretation of building codes or standards.
+Routine activities include (a) the issuance of permits; (b) the review and approval of construction documents and shop drawings (new construction, modification, or renovation); (c) the acceptance of fire protection and testing); and (d) the interpretation of building codes or standards.